IzanRodrigo/metro/docs/project-status.md

 - Standard dependency injection patterns
 - Multiplatform projects (with noted limitations)
 - Dagger migration/interop scenarios
-- Projects with up to ~500 bindings without sharding
+- Projects with up to ~500 bindings

 ### Use with Caution ⚠️
-- Graph sharding for very large projects (test thoroughly)
+- Very large projects (1000+ bindings)
-- Complex module hierarchies with sharding
 - Native multiplatform with contributions

 ### Not Recommended ❌